 Photo Recovery Software:

 Since most of your photos are eventually backed up to a hard drive, it’s definitely worth investing in a photo recovery software like TunesBro DiskGeeker.
 It comes in Windows and Mac flavors, and can rapidly scan and recover media and other files from an impressive range of storage mediums.
 No matter whether it’s a system crash, virus attack, physical damage, or complete hardware failure, DiskGeeker will seek out and make all your lost files available to you in their original form.
-This is a must-have utility if you own a large photo archive on hard drives, but it will retrieve nearly all kinds of other data as well and helps you recover lost files.
+This is a must-have photo recovery software if you own a large photo archive on hard drives, but it will retrieve nearly all kinds of other data as well and helps you recover lost files.

 Price: Free Trial / $39.95